-A medical scribe is a clerical assistant to a physician or other medical provider who types patient medical information into their EHR for them.
-The job of a “medical scribe” (also called medical documentation specialist or clinical information manager) developed out of a focus on EMR/EHR implementation in medical practices, hospitals, and surgery centers and is vital to effective patient care.
+A medical scribe is a clerical assistant to a physician or other medical provider who types patient medical information into the provider’s EHR.
+The job of a “medical scribe” (also called a medical documentation specialist or clinical information manager) developed from a focus on EMR/EHR implementation in medical practices, hospitals, and surgery centers, and is vital to effective patient care.
+In addition to supporting healthcare documentation, professional services, like legal transcription services, ensure that all records are handled with the same accuracy, security, and compliance.

 How Medical Scribes Work

-Medical scribes typically work in one of two ways: they either shadow doctors and record notes on a patient’s chart from within the exam room, or they are remoted into exam rooms through videoconferencing or audio/video connections to transcribe notes into a patient’s chart from a different location.
+Medical scribes typically work in one of two ways: either shadowing doctors and recording notes in a patient’s chart from within the exam room, or being remoted into exam rooms via videoconferencing or audio/video connections to transcribe notes into a patient’s chart from a different location.

 The trend of using medical scribes developed from the government’s push for EHR adoption.
 Physicians, unhappy with the new burden of typing their own notes into an EMR and the errors in voice recognition systems, started using medical scribes as an alternative to charting themselves.

-While their work primarily revolves around clerical duties and information administration, medical scribes are often required to be familiar with or specialize in different healthcare practices.
+While their work primarily involves clerical duties and information management, medical scribes are often required to be familiar with, or specialize in, various healthcare practices.
 This ensures that the scribe is familiar with medical terminology and that all captured information is accurate and complete.
 Medical professionals may hire their scribes based on such qualifications.

-Furthermore, education varies significantly as no formal training or certification program is universally accepted to become a medical scribe.
+Furthermore, education varies significantly, as no formal training or certification program is universally accepted for becoming a medical scribe.
 Many scribes are either former transcriptionists who transitioned into this new role or pre-med students who take the position for on-the-job training.

-Additionally, some providers outsource the task by sending patient notes to a 3rd party, such as Ditto Transcripts, to take on the job.
+Additionally, some providers outsource the task by sending patient notes to a 3rd party, such as Ditto Transcripts, to handle the work.
 The result is fewer clerical tasks, doctors seeing more patients, increased patient satisfaction, and improved document quality.
+Ditto Transcripts also offers court transcription services, providing the same high level of accuracy, security, and compliance for the documentation.

 Responsibilities of a Medical Scribe